malleshi-9025/dragonfly-species-identification/README.md

 ## Task 2
 * Create Dataset by Downloading, Cleaning and Labelling the images.
-* Build a Keras Model for Speceis Identification.
+* Build a Keras Model for Species Identification.

 ## Task 3

 #### Login Page